 Global stocks mixed, gold rises amid geopolitical tensions

-Shares were mostly lower Tuesday in Asia amid growing wariness over tensions with North Korea. .
-People walk past an electronic stock indicator of a securities firm in Tokyo, Tuesday, April 11, 2017.
+A woman walks past an electronic stock indicator of a securities firm in Tokyo, Tuesday, April 11, 2017.
+Shares were mostly lower Tuesday in Asia amid growing wariness over tensions with North Korea.

 Comments